-Whether a party really needs an attorney depends on the facts of the case.
+Whether a party really needs an attorney for a divorce in Texas depends on the facts of the case.
 Attorneys are professionals and know their field extremely well.
-They can offer you their expertise and counsel you through your divorce.
+They can offer you their guidance and counsel you through your divorce.

 Does Texas grant divorces based on marital fault?

-Either you can get maintenance or you will have to provide maintenance to your spouse in only two specific circumstances:
+You can either get maintenance or you will have to provide maintenance to your spouse in only two specific circumstances:

 Yes.
 When you file your petition or counter petition you can request a name change that will be final upon the entry of the final decree of divorce.
 You will then have to go through the necessary government agencies to get all of your government issues documents changed.